Name That Element! 4 New Additions to the Periodic Table

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

 Four newly discovered elements need names.
-These latest additions to the periodic table are currently known by their assigned atomic numbers of 113, 115, 117 and 118.
+People currently refer to these latest additions to the periodic table by their assigned atomic numbers of 113, 115, 117 and 118.
 Boring!

 The task of picking the final name falls to the International Union of Pure and Applied Chemistry (IUPAC), but the scientists who discovered the new elements can offer suggestions.
-It’s already been decided that the elements will have specific endings — 113 and 115 will finish with “ium,” 117 with “ine” and 118 with “on.”
+Those involved have already decided that the elements will have specific endings — 113 and 115 will finish with “ium,” 117 with “ine” and 118 with “on.”

 How the Elements Might Be Named